thiago-lcarvalho/thiago-dev/README.md

 # Introduction
 ![demo](https://raw.githubusercontent.com/thiago-lcarvalho/thiago-dev/main/assets/demo.png)

+Hello!

-Hello! the purpose of this project was to introduce myself into development and test what some of the things I learned about React and front-end.
+The purpose of this project is to introduce myself into development and test some of the things I learned about React + html/css/js + programming in general.

+This was my first fully commited attempt to create a website from start to finish.

+This process took about 2-3 months with a lot of different conflicting design ideas but i'm happy with what I built!

+There's a lot to do still but I'm satisfied enough to start a new project.

 I intend to keep updating this project or make new versions with different frameworks and libraries.